imi-bigpicture/bigpicture-metaflex/README.md

 # metadata-schema

 Metadata schemas for BIGPICTURE data submission.
-Based on ENA metadata schemas.
+Based on SRA/EGA/ENA metadata schemas.

-## Implemented MSMdad version
+## BIGPICTURE Metadata Specification Dependencies

-This version of the BIGPICTURE metadata schema implements MSMdad version 0.1.0.
+This version of the BIGPICTURE Metadata Storage File Fromat Specification (v.0.1.0) complies to and depends on:
+- The Common Mandatroy Metadarta Structure (CMMS) version 0.1.0
+- The Mandatory Submission Metadata for Directly Accessible Datasets (MSMdad) version 0.1.0

 ## Structure

-The BIGPICTURE-extension from the ENA metadata schema are located in files prefixed with BP.
+The schema developed explicitly for BIGPICTURE, extending the SRA/EGA/ENA metadata schema, are located in files prefixed with BP.
+The following paragraphs discuss each of the newly created files in more depth.

 ### BP.common.xsd